muchyesdawg/notes/pages/Gbapp.md

 	- biotechnology
 - genome
 	- an organism's genetic material
-	- human genome consists of 3 billion base pairs of DNA and about
+	- human genome consists of 3 billion base pairs of DNA and about 30000 genes.
+-